Jayson-Q/Parabellum/README.md

 In the event of injury or death, the decryption key will be automatically posted on several platforms.
 The decryption key is also held in an offline, secure locale to be opened in the event of injury with instructions on how and where to post.

-In the event of a request by 3rd party for removal in accordance with [GitHub Private Information Removal Policy](https://docs.github.com/en/github/site-policy/github-private-information-removal-policy), I confirm that the files listed:
+In the event of a request to GitHub by 3rd party for removal in accordance with [GitHub Private Information Removal Policy](https://docs.github.com/en/github/site-policy/github-private-information-removal-policy), I confirm that the files listed:

 * **Do not** contain Access credentials, such as user names combined with passwords, access tokens, or other sensitive secrets that can grant access to your organization's server, network, or domain.
 * **Do not** contain AWS tokens and other similar access credentials that grant access to a third party on your behalf.
 You must be able to show that the token does belong to you.